blankly-finance/blankly-docs/content/en/index.md

     - Full REST API support for non-margin accounts on listed exchanges
     - Ticker websocket support
     - Order book websocket support
-    - Fully multiprocessed bots with flexible arguments.
+    - Fully multiprocessed bots with flexible arguments
     - Quickstart access for interacting with exchanges
     - Support for multiple portfolios on multiple exchanges, all independently
     - Multi-process communication